openwms/org.openwms.common.service.lib/README.md

 **Find further Documentation on [Microservice Website](https://openwms.github.io/org.openwms.common.service)**

 # Build

+The module depends on OpenWMS.org CORE dependencies and one additional optional COMMON dependency that is only used in the enterprise version and offers an additional API for the UI.

+![MavenDependencies][2]

 Build a runnable fat jar with the execution of all unit and in-memory database integration tests, but without a required [RabbitMQ](https://www.rabbitmq.com) server to run: